Information related to the Federal Direct Loan program.

 To complete an MPN online you will need your FSA ID.
 The MPN is completed online at www.studentaid.gov.

 Students who are first time borrowers of subsidized or unsubsidized Federal Direct loans must receive entrance counseling at or before the date the school can release the first loan disbursement.
+Entrance counseling helps ensure that the borrower understands the terms and conditions of the loan as well as his or her rights and responsibilities, before receiving the loan proceeds.

 During Entrance Counseling, you will learn about the following: